 - Easy to understand and maintain:For operators familiar with template syntax, this logic is relatively intuitive.

-- Performance consideration (mild):The system will first retrieve all data that matches from the database
+- Performance consideration (mild):The system will first retrieve all items that meet the criteria from the database.

 Operation suggestions

-In actual operation, when you encounter the need to exclude specific categories, the condition judgment at the template level mentioned above is undoubtedly the most direct and recommended method.It maximizes the flexibility of the front-end display, allowing content operators to quickly respond to changes and adjust the presentation of the website's classification structure.
+In actual operation, when you encounter the need to exclude specific categories, the conditional judgment at the template level is undoubtedly the most direct and recommended method.It maximizes the flexibility of the front-end display, allowing content operators to respond quickly to changes and adjust the presentation of the website's category structure.

-Q3: Will the future version of AnQi CMS consider?categoryListAdded inexcludeCategoryIdsuch parameters?A3: It cannot be directly known from the document what the future development plan of AnQi CMS will be.
-But consideringarchiveListAlready has similar functions,categoryListThe demand for flexibility is growing, which is indeed a feature point that is worth feeding back and suggesting to the developer community.In the current version, conditional judgment at the template level is still the most stable and efficient implementation method.
+Q3: Will AnQi CMS consider adding in the futurecategoryListaddexcludeCategoryIdsuch parameters?A3: It is not possible to directly know AnQi CMS's future development plan from the document.
+But consideringarchiveListAlready has a similar function, andcategoryListThe flexibility requirements are growing increasingly, this is indeed a feature point worth feeding back and suggesting to the developer community.In the current version, conditional judgment at the template level is still the most reliable and efficient implementation method.